Patient information: Infertility treatment with gonadotropins (Beyond the Basics)

 TESTING FOR PREGNANCY AFTER INFERTILITY TREATMENT

-Blood testing — Approximately two weeks after IUI or intercourse, a blood or urine test for pregnancy (called hCG) can be done.
+Blood testing — Approximately two weeks after intrauterine insemination (IUI) or intercourse, a blood or urine test for pregnancy (called human chorionic gonadotropin [hCG]) can be done.
 Home urine pregnancy testing is not as sensitive for detecting an early pregnancy as blood testing.

-- If the first blood hCG level is <5 IU/L, the woman is not pregnant.
+●If the first blood hCG level is <5 international units/L, the woman is not pregnant.

-- If the first hCG level is >10 IU/L, the test is usually repeated 48 hours later to confirm that the levels are increasing.
+●If the first hCG level is >10 international units/L, the test is usually repeated 48 hours later to confirm that the levels are increasing.
 The hCG level should double every 29 to 53 hours during the first 30 days.

 Ultrasound — If the hCG levels increase as expected, a pelvic ultrasound may be done three to four weeks after ovulation.
 At this time, it is usually possible to see a gestational sac inside the uterus.
 The gestational sac is a fluid-filled sac containing the embryo (image 1).
 At five to six weeks of pregnancy (four to five weeks after ovulation), the yolk sac is usually visible.
 The yolk sac provides nourishment to the embryo early in development.
 A heart beat is usually visible by 5.5 to six weeks of pregnancy.